nithinag10/face_mask_detector/README.md

 ## How to run the app

-1.Either fork or download the app and open the folder in the cli 2.Install all dependencies using `pip install requirements.txt` command 3.To start the local sever on your machine set up flask environment and app 4.Run `export FLASK_APP=app.py` `export FLASK_ENV=development` and the `flask run`.
-The app will start running on https://localhost:5000/
+1.Either fork or download the app and open the folder in the cli.
+2.Install all dependencies using `pip install requirements.txt` command.
+3.To start the local sever on your machine set up flask environment and app.
+4.Run `export FLASK_APP=app.py` `export FLASK_ENV=development` and the `flask run`.
+The app will start running on https://localhost:5000/.
-5.To use the service of the local host run `python test.py`
+5.To use the service of the local host run `python test.py`.

 ## How to train the machine learning model (optional)